kedarswagh/kedarswagh.github.io/index.md

 ---

 ## Research
-My research interests are in the development of higher-order discontinuous Gakerin (DG) methods and kinetic schemes for hyperbolic conservation laws with a primary focus on shock-capturing algorithms and entropy stability in such frameworks.
+My research interests are in the development of higher-order discontinuous Galerkin (DG) methods and kinetic schemes for hyperbolic conservation laws with a primary focus on shock-capturing algorithms and entropy stability in such frameworks.
 I am also interested in developing genuinely multidimensional extensions for higher-order numerical methods for hyperbolic balance laws.
 Currently, I also experiment with augmenting DG solvers with machine learning techniques and the use of neural networks to approximate the solution of hyperbolic PDEs.

 ---